 Significant construction: means the installation of infrastructure on an approved project site such as roads, utility lines, or stormwater management areas.
-Bonding or a letter of credit is required in cases where infrastructure improvements have not been fully completed.
+Surety posted to guarantee performance, as deemed appropriate by the City Attorney, is required in cases where infrastructure improvements have not been fully completed.